 The Risk Pool is fully funded by its member participants.
-Claims are filed by members with the Risk Pool, which determines coverage and performs claims adjustment in consultation with Arcadia Claims Services and Adjusters Northwest and JG McDonald & Associates.
+Claims are filed by members with the Risk Pool, which determines coverage and performs claims adjustment in consultation with Arcadia Claims Services and Adjusters Northwest.

 The Risk Pool is governed by a board of directors, which consists of one designated representative from each participating member.
 An executive committee is elected at the annual meeting and is responsible for overseeing the business affairs of the Risk Pool and providing policy direction to the Risk Pool's executive director.
+Cascade is currently represented on the executive committee by its Chief Economist & Treasurer.